 Many customers also raise objections that CNG in Pakistan is sold in liters which is the unit of volume rather than in KGs which is unit of mass, which is an inefficient measure and might make customers pay more for a less quantity.
 So, there is another factor which makes a cheap fuel.

 What Public Needs to Know about Cheap Fuel

 CNG is an economical alternative to petrol, particularly in the present days when the prices of petroleum are increasing in the international market.
 Therefore, customers who directly or indirectly have to pay for the cost of expensive fuel need to ask the government for regulating CNG prices in Pakistan and allow automobile manufacturers to roll out CNG-fitted cars.

-The government should also take viable steps to introduce a system that to check the safety of cars that have CNG kits in them.
-Authorities in Pakistan must make arrangements to provide the cheap fuel to the citizens and bring regulations to introduce alternative and sustainable options like electricity-powered vehicles.
+The government should also take viable steps to introduce a system that checks the safety of cars with CNG kits in them.
+Authorities in Pakistan must make arrangements to provide cheap fuel to the citizens and bring regulations to introduce alternative and sustainable options like electricity-powered vehicles.